 - Why the iPad Pro replaced my MacBook Pro for travel (TechRepublic)

-You can visit Apple Stores or order the new iPad from Apple's online store upon release; third-party retailers that are part of Apple's Authorized Reseller Program will carry the new iPad as well.
-Apple has set the entry-level price tag at $329, and it will be available on Sept.
-30, 2019.
+The 7th generation, 10.2-inch iPad is available now.
+You can visit Apple Stores or order the iPad from Apple’s online store; third-party retailers that are part of Apple’s Authorized Reseller Program carry the new iPad as well.
+Apple has set the entry-level price tag at $329.

 - BYOD (bring your own device) policy TechRepublic Premium)